masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

   Initialize the fields :c:member:`PyStacklessFunctionDeclarationObject.name` and :c:member:`PyStacklessFunctionDeclarationObject.module_name` of *sfd*.

-Within the body of a soft switchable extension function (or any other C-function, that obyes the stackless-protocol) you need the following macros.
+Within the body of a soft-switchable extension function (or any other C-function, that obeys the stackless-protocol) you need the following macros.

-Macros for the "stackless-protocol"
+Macros for the "Stackless-protocol"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-How to does Stackless Python decide, if a function may return an unwind-token?
+How does a C-function in |SLP| decide whether it may return
+:c:data:`Py_UnwindToken`?
+(After all, this is only allowed if the caller can handle
+:c:data:`Py_UnwindToken`).
+The obvious thing would be to use your own function
+argument, but that would change the function prototypes and thus
-There is one global variable "_PyStackless_TRY_STACKLESS"[#]_ which is used
+Python's C-API.
+This is not practical.
+Instead, the global variable
-like an implicit parameter.
-Since we don't have a real parameter,
+"_PyStackless_TRY_STACKLESS"[#f1]_ is used as an implicit parameter.

-the flag is copied into the local variable "stackless" and cleared.
+The content of this variable is moved to the local variable "stackless"
+at the beginning of a C function.
+In the process, "_PyStackless_TRY_STACKLESS"
+is set to 0, indicating that no unwind-token may be returned.
+This is done with the macro :c:func:`STACKLESS_GETARG` or, for vectorcall [#f2]_ functions,
-This is done by the STACKLESS_GETARG() macro, which should be added to
+with the macro :c:func:`STACKLESS_VECTORCALL_GETARG`, which should be added at the
-the top of the function's declarations.
+beginning of the function declaration.

-The idea is to keep the chances to introduce error to the minimum.
-A function can safely do some tests and return before calling
+This design minimizes the possibility of introducing errors due to improper
+return of :c:data:`Py_UnwindToken`.
+The function can contain arbitrary code because the
-anything, since the flag is in a local variable.
+flag is hidden in a local variable.
+If the function is to support
-Depending on context, this flag is propagated to other called
-functions.
-They *must* obey the protocol.
-To make this sure,
+*soft-switching*, it must be further adapted.
+The flag may only be passed to
+other called functions if they adhere to the Stackless-protocol.
+The macros
+STACKLESS_PROMOTExxx() serve this purpose.
+To ensure compliance with the
-the STACKLESS_ASSERT() macro has to be called after every such call.
+protocol, the macro :c:func:`STACKLESS_ASSERT` must be called after each such call.
+An exception is the call of vectorcall functions.
+The call of a vectorcall
+function must be framed with the macros :c:func:`STACKLESS_VECTORCALL_BEFORE` and
+:c:func:`STACKLESS_VECTORCALL_AFTER` or - more simply - performed with the macro
+:c:func:`STACKLESS_VECTORCALL`.

 Many internal functions have been patched to support this protocol.
 Their first action is a direct or indirect call of the macro
-:c:func:`STACKLESS_GETARG`.
+:c:func:`STACKLESS_GETARG` or :c:func:`STACKLESS_VECTORCALL_GETARG`.

 .. c:function:: STACKLESS_GETARG()

-  Define the local variable ``int stackless`` and move the global
+  Define and initialize the local variable ``int stackless``.
-  "_PyStackless_TRY_STACKLESS" flag into the local variable "stackless".
+  The value of *stackless* is non-zero, if the function may return
+  :c:data:`Py_UnwindToken`.
-  After a call to :c:func:`STACKLESS_GETARG` the value of
+  After a call to :c:func:`STACKLESS_GETARG` the value of the global variable
   "_PyStackless_TRY_STACKLESS" is 0.

+.. c:function:: STACKLESS_VECTORCALL_GETARG(func)

+  .. versionadded:: 3.8.0

+  Vectorcall variant of the macro :c:func:`STACKLESS_GETARG`.
+Functions of type
+  :c:type:`vectorcallfunc` must use :c:func:`STACKLESS_VECTORCALL_GETARG` instead
+  of :c:func:`STACKLESS_GETARG`.
+The argument *func* must be set to the vectorcall
+  function itself.
+See function :c:func:`_PyCFunction_Vectorcall` for an example.

 .. c:function:: STACKLESS_PROMOTE_ALL()

-  All STACKLESS_PROMOTE_xxx macros are used to propagate the stackless-flag
+  All STACKLESS_PROMOTExxx() macros are used to propagate the stackless-flag
   from the local variable "stackless" to the global variable
   "_PyStackless_TRY_STACKLESS".
+These macros can't be used to call a vectorcall [#f2]_ function.

-The macro :c:func:`STACKLESS_PROMOTE_ALL` does
+  The macro :c:func:`STACKLESS_PROMOTE_ALL` does this unconditionally.
-  this unconditionally.
-It is used for cases where we know that the called
+  It is used for cases where we know that the called function obeys
-  function will take care of our object, and we need no test.
-For example,
+  the stackless-protocol by calling STACKLESS_GETARG() and possibly
-  :c:func:`PyObject_Call` and all other Py{Object,Function,CFunction}_*Call*
+  returning the unwind token.
+For example, PyObject_Call() and all other
+  Py{Object,Function,CFunction}_*Call* functions use STACKLESS_GETARG() and
-  functions use STACKLESS_PROMOTE_xxx itself, so we don't need to check further.
+  STACKLESS_PROMOTE_xxx itself, so we don’t need to check further.

 .. c:function:: STACKLESS_PROMOTE_FLAG(flag)